rgolubtsov/dotfiles/ubuntusrv/README.md

 $ sudo swapon /swap
 ```

-Finally check/watch the swap file is utilized by the system:
+Finally, check/watch the swap file is utilized by the system:

 ```
 $ ls -al /swap /sda2/swap